-- A. Under the Chapter 13 Bankruptcy Code, an employee may file a petition with the court to enter into a Plan.
+5.2.1.
+Under the Chapter 13, Bankruptcy Code, an employee may file a petition with the court to enter into a Plan.
 Title 11, U.S.C. § 1325 permits an indebted individual who has a regular income to file a Plan with the bankruptcy court designed to liquidate all or part of the creditor's claim.
-When a Plan has been approved, the court may order DoD to pay all or part of the employee's wages to a trustee for the employee. - B. When the court confirms the Plan, its provisions are binding upon the employee and all creditors of the employee, regardless of whether they are affected by the Plan or have been included in the Plan. - C. Once the bankruptcy court confirms a Plan, it usually orders the employer to pay a specific amount of an employee's income to the trustee named in the order.
-Payment to the trustee will be made in accordance with your normal pay cycle.
-Bankruptcy law authorizes us to withhold up to 100 percent of the employee's disposable earnings, as directed by court-ordered, wage order. - D. The pay of an employee is subject to payment to the trustee appointed by the court pursuant to Chapter 13 of the Bankruptcy Code.
-Compliance with the court order gives the government valid acquittance against the employee since the court order is binding on the employee. - E. If the United States is both the employer and creditor when the individual files bankruptcy under Chapter 13, then the government's priority under 31 U.S.C. § 3713 may be asserted in the absence of a judicial determination to the contrary.
-An Official Form 410, Proof of Claim, should be filed with the appropriate PRO and the bankruptcy court.
+When a Plan has been approved, the court may order DoD to pay all or part of the employee's wages to a trustee for the employee.

+5.2.2.
+Generally, when the court confirms the Plan, its provisions are binding upon the employee and all creditors of the employee, regardless of whether they are affected by the Plan or have been included in the Plan.
+Coordinate with DFAS-OGC, Garnishment Law Directorate, as there may be exceptions that do not bind creditors against the plan and/or discharge depending on the characterization of the indebtedness, the date the indebtedness incurred, and/or the effectiveness of service of the bankruptcy notice to the creditor.

+5.2.3.
+Once the bankruptcy court confirms a Plan, it usually orders the employer to pay a specific amount of an employee's income to the trustee named in the order.
+Payment to the trustee will be made in accordance with the employee's normal pay cycle.
+Bankruptcy law authorizes withholdings of up to 100 percent of the employee's disposable earnings, as directed by court-ordered, wage order.

+5.2.4.
+The pay of an employee is subject to payment to the trustee appointed by the court pursuant to Chapter 13 of the Bankruptcy Code.
+Compliance with the court order gives the government valid acquittance against the employee since the court order is binding on the employee.

+5.2.5.
+If the United States is both the employer and creditor when the individual files bankruptcy under Chapter 13, then the government's priority under 31 U.S.C. § 3713 may be asserted in the absence of a judicial determination to the contrary.
+An Official Form 410, Proof of Claim, should be timely filed with the appropriate PRO and the bankruptcy court.

-0806 TAX LEVY FOR UNPAID FEDERAL INCOME TAX
+6.0 TAX LEVY FOR UNPAID FEDERAL INCOME TAX

-080601.
-Authority
+6.1 Authority